dsa-ou/m269-installer/README.md

 If you use Linux or macOS, go directly to Section 2 below.
 If you use Windows, you must install Linux first.
 The next section explains how.

-At the moment, these instructions have only been tested on macOS.
+At the moment, these instructions haven't been tested on Windows.
-If you use Linux or Windows, please report any problems on the M269 Technical Forum.
+Please report any problems in the M269 Technical Forum.

 ## 1 Linux for Windows users